Delegates to an Article V Convention Can’t be Controlled by State Laws!

 ♦ Former US Supreme Court Justice Arthur Goldberg reminds us in his Sep.
 14, 1986 article in The Miami Herald, that at the convention of 1787, the delegates ignored their instructions from the Continental Congress and instead of proposing amendments to the Articles of Confederation, wrote a new Constitution.
 He warns that “…any attempt at limiting the agenda [of the convention] would almost certainly be unenforceable.”

 ♦ Former US Supreme Court Chief Justice Warren Berger warns in his June 1988 letter to Phyllis Schlafly that “there is no effective way to limit or muzzle the actions of a Constitutional Convention”; “After a Convention is convened, it will be too late to stop the Convention if we don’t like its agenda”; and “A new Convention could plunge our Nation into constitutional confusion and confrontation at every turn…”

 ♦ Former US Supreme Court Justice Scalia said on April 17, 2014 at the beginning of this video:

 “I certainly would not want a Constitutional Convention.
 I mean whoa.
 Who knows what would come out of that?”

 Can State Laws Control Delegates?

 Convention supporters say we don’t have to worry about any of the above because States can make laws controlling their Delegates.

 Really?
-James Madison, Father of our Constitution and a consistent opponent of the convention method of proposing amendments, didn’t know that.
+Alexander Hamilton and James Madison (father of our Constitution), opponents of the convention method of proposing amendments, didn’t know that.
 Two US Supreme Court Justices didn’t know that.
 They said there is no effective way to control the Delegates.

 But in case you are uncertain as to who is telling you the Truth – and who isn’t – I will show you how easily State laws which pretend to control Delegates can be circumvented.
 Let’s use House Bill 148, recently filed in the New Hampshire Legislature, to illustrate this: